kalki/RoboND-Rover-Project/report.md

 To create world map, it processes every vision image and do following operations:

 1. Perspective transform
-2. Color threshold to identify navigatables, obstacles, rocks
+2. Color threshold to identify navigable, obstacles, rocks
-3. Convert thresholded pixel values to rover-centric coords
+3. Convert threshold pixel values to rover-centric coord
-4. Filter rover-centric coords pixels by viewing distance, only pixel close to rover will be used in following steps
+4. Filter rover-centric coord pixels by viewing distance, only pixel close to rover will be used in following steps
-5. Convert filtered rover-centric pixel values to world coords
+5. Convert filtered rover-centric pixel values to world coord
-6. Update word coords pixel to world map
+6. Update word coord pixel to world map

 #### Reason to filter pixel by viewing distance ####

-It is realted to how world map is built.
-World map build navigatable area base on comaprison of how many times a pixel counted as obstacle or navigatable.
+It is related to how world map is built.
+World map build navigable area base on comparison of how many times a pixel counted as obstacle or navigable.
 The pixel at far side in perspective transformed rover-centric coord image, is interpolated from very small amount pixel and it is no accurate.
 Use these pixels cause uncertainty of world map.

 The more pixel close to rover, the more information is accurate.